 (Pop 21/25) 07:05 New Villager as Lumberjack to (1st lumber camp) Now total 5 villagers in 1st lumber camp

-(Pop 22/25) 07:30 Research Loom at the Town center and select 5 shepherds to build a 2nd lumber camp (preferably in a different wood patch if found)
+(Pop 22/25) 07:30 New Villager as Lumberjack to build (2nd lumber camp) & Research Loom at the Town center and select 4 shepherds to go to the 2nd lumber camp (preferably in a different wood patch if found)

 @ 07:55 or 8:07: Click Feudal Age button at the Town center